 However, there have been many users reports that sometimes the MsMpEng.exe can also be the cause of disproportionately high CPU and Memory usage.
 The two common reasons for MsMpEng.exe to be consuming high CPU usage are:

-- Protection in Real Time: The Windows Defender real-time feature that is constantly scanning files and connections, etc. in real-time.
+- Protection in Real Time: The Windows Defender real-time feature constantly scans files and connections, etc. in real-time.

 - Full Scan: Windows Defender conducts a full scan of all files, either scheduled when the computer wakes up or when connected to a network.
-This can cause your system to experience frequent hanging, lagging, and delayed access/response because of high CPU usage.
+High CPU usage can cause your system to experience frequent hanging, lagging, and delayed access/response.

 However, other possible causes of the Antimalware Service Executable (MsMpEng) using high CPU also include: